iScripters/CoI_PriorityManager/README.md

 # Priority Manager

 > **Maintainer note:** This entire project was vibe-coded with AI assistance.
-The UI/UX can be improved, but the maintainer will not be pursuing that work.
-Pull requests are welcome.
+The UI/UX can be improved, but I am not the best at that.
+Feature requests, issues and pull requests are welcome!

 Priority Manager is an unofficial, non-commercial mod for Captain of Industry 0.8.7.
 It provides one place to inspect, change, reset, and organize building priorities.